 Paul Antonio: Journey to the Center of the Earth

-Paleomagnetism researcher at the Geosciences Montpellier, Paul Antonio has been awarded a European Research Council (ERC) grant for his proposal for a new experimental method to refine the dating of the Earth's inner core of the Earth.
+Researcher in paleomagnetism at the Géosciences Montpellier, Paul Antonio has been awarded a European Research Council (ERC) grant for proposing a new experimental method to refine the dating of the Earth’s inner core of the Earth.

-Customizing a machine to make rocks that formed around a billion years ago "speak" is the idea that has definitively confirmed Paul Antonio's career path.
-The young paleomagnetism researcher at the Montpellier Geosciences Laboratory will not return to teaching life and Earth sciences, as last September he was awarded an ERC Starting Grant for his proposal for a new experimental method to refine the dating of the Earth's inner core.
+Customizing a machine to make rocks formed about a billion years ago “speak”—it is with this idea that Paul Antonio has definitively established his career.
+The young paleomagnetism researcher at the Montpellier Geosciences Laboratory will not be returning to his role as a professor of life and Earth sciences, as he secured an ERC Starting Grant last September for his proposal of a new experimental method to refine the dating of the Earth’s inner core.

-His UBEICH project is particularly relevant given that the scientific consensus surrounding the dating of the creation of the inner core at around 600 million years ago is now being called into question.
-This moment is crucial because it corresponds to the crystallization of the central part of the core, which was then liquid, providing the energy needed to restart the Earth's magnetic field.
-The magnetic field makes our planet habitable by protecting it from cosmic radiation.
+His UBEICH project is particularly relevant today, as the scientific consensus regarding the formation of the inner core—estimated to have occurred around 600 million years ago—is being challenged.
+This moment is crucial because it marks the crystallization of the central portion of the core, which was previously liquid and provided the energy needed to restart Earth’s magnetic field.
+This magnetic field makes our planet habitable by protecting it, in particular, from cosmic radiation.
 The formation of a solid core allowed Earth to escape the fate of other planets, such as Mars, which lost their magnetic fields early in their geological history.

 Billions of magnetic inclusions

-"During my two years as a teaching assistant at the University of Montpellier, I had time to explore the laboratory's range of instruments.
-And I thought to myself that I could adapt them for my research," says Paul Antonio.
-The challenge is to measure the intensity of the magnetic field contained in rocks dating back around a billion years, in order to reconstruct the history of Earth's magnetism during that period.
-Conventional approaches are unable to extract ancient magnetic signals from old rocks due to their alteration throughout their geological history.
+“During my two years as a postdoctoral researcher at the University of Montpellier, I had time to explore the lab’s equipment.
+And I thought I could adapt it for my research,” says Paul Antonio.
+The challenge is to measure the intensity of the magnetic field contained within rocks dating back about a billion years, in order to reconstruct the history of Earth’s magnetism during that era.
+Conventional methods fail to extract ancient magnetic signals from old rocks due to their alteration throughout their geological history.

-Paul Antonio proposes measuring these signals directly at the mineral scale rather than at the rock scale.
-"There are two advantages to this: silicate minerals contain billions of magnetic inclusions that have been preserved from weathering, and the small size of these inclusions has potentially allowed them to record a stable magnetic signal over time,"explains the researcher.
-In practical terms, rather than working on rock cores measuring a few centimeters, he will first grind them to extract the crystals.
-"Then we will need to adapt the UM's equipment to work with samples measuring around a millimeter," he explains.
+Paul Antonio proposes measuring these signals directly at the mineral level rather than at the rock level.“The advantage is twofold: silicate minerals contain billions of magnetic inclusions that have been preserved from weathering, and the small size of these inclusions has potentially allowed for the recording of a stable magnetic signal over time,”explains the researcher.
+In practical terms, rather than working with rock cores a few centimeters thick, he will first grind them to extract the crystals.“Then we’ll need to adapt the UM’s equipment to work with samples on the order of a millimeter,” he notes.

-The idea of applying for an ERC grant was suggested to him.
-"I had submitted several projects during my years as an assistant professor, including one for a Marie Curie research grant, which was rejected despite receiving a very good evaluation.
-As a result, the UM's DIPA department encouraged me to apply for an ERC Starting Grant."
-It was a good decision.
-Especially since the researcher already has the material he needs to work with.
-As part of a post-doc study on the supercontinent Rodinia, which existed a billion years ago, he collected numerous rock cores that correspond precisely to the period of crystallization of the inner core.
+The idea of applying for an ERC grant was suggested to him.“I had submitted several proposals during my time as an assistant professor, including one for a Marie Curie research fellowship, which was rejected despite receiving a very positive evaluation.
+As a result, the DIPA office at UM encouraged me to apply for an ERC Starting Grant.”
+It turned out to be a wise decision.
+Especially since the researcher already has plenty of material to work with.
+As part of a postdoc studying the supercontinent Rodinia, which existed a billion years ago, he collected numerous rock cores that correspond precisely to the period of crystallization of the inner core.

 From São Paulo to Saverdun

 His research focus has shifted back a few billion years.
-By studying the magnetic field direction of rocks formed during that period, he is seeking to determine the position of Africa and South America within the supercontinent Rodinia.
-Today, Paul Antonio speaks to us via videoconference from Oslo, where he is starting another post-doc at the new Norwegian Center of Excellence on Habitability (PHAB) – a post-doc he applied for "because the probability of winning an ERC grant on the first try is almost zero, and it was a unique opportunity to develop my research in one of the most important laboratories in the world ."
-But now he is the proud recipient of an ERC grant.
-After his international career, he will return in January 2024 to surround himself with a team of four people and fully embark on his research career in Montpellier.
+By analyzing the magnetic field orientations of rocks formed during that era, he is determining the positions of Africa and South America within the supercontinent Rodinia.
+Today, Paul Antonio speaks to us via videoconference from Oslo, where he is starting another postdoc at the new Norwegian center of excellence on habitability (PHAB)—a postdoc he applied for“because the probability of winning an ERC grant on the first try is virtually zero, and it was a unique opportunity to develop my research in one of the world’s leading laboratories .”
+But here he is, the proud recipient of an ERC grant.
+After his international stint, he will return in January 2024 to build a team of four people and fully embark on his career as a researcher in Montpellier.